06.06.02 – Public Access to Campus Buildings (Interim)

 VI.
 BUILDING TYPES

 For purposes of this MAPP, campus buildings are divided into the six (6) types listed below.
-See REFERENCES: University of Houston Building/Users Policy – 5.
-University of Houston Campus Building Public Access for list of building types and the hours which buildings are open to the public.
+Refer to Section IX for a list of building types and the hours which buildings are open to the public.

-A. Administrative Buildings – Campus buildings which do not have classrooms and laboratories.
+A. Administrative Buildings – Campus buildings that do not have classrooms and/or laboratories.

 C. Auxiliary Buildings – Buildings including student centers and parking garages.